 Sleep doesn’t discriminate.
 There are a few things you can do to try to sleep more.

-Catch up on sleep: If you can’t get enough sleep during your workdays, try catching up on sleep every week by sleeping in on your days off and taking 30-minute naps throughout the week.
+Catch up on sleep: If you can’t get enough sleep during your workdays, try catching up on sleep every week by sleeping in on your days off and taking 30-minute naps.

 Stick to a sleep schedule: Stick to a consistent sleep schedule, have a good bedtime routine